PoweredLocal/vrata/README.md

 JSON object with global settings

+#### X_HEADER_WHITELIST

+JSON object with custom headers that will be forwarded to the microservices

 ### Logging

 Currently only LogEntries is supported out of the box.
 To send nginx and Lumen logs to LE, simply set two environmetn variables:

 #### LOGGING_ID